A hidden symmetry of conformally invariant Lagrangians: Examples

-where in this case $\tilde{D}_{a}$ is a torsion-free covariant derivation over $L^{-1}(M)\otimes T(M)$ such that it is metric compatible ($\tilde{D}_{a}(g_{bc})=0$), furthermore $E(\tilde{D},g)_{ab}$ is the Einstein tensor of $\tilde{D}_{a}$ and $g_{bc}$, whereas $\mathcal{R}(\tilde{D},g)$ is the Ricci scalar of $\tilde{D}_{a}$ and $g_{bc}$.
+where in this case $\tilde{D}_{a}$ is a torsion-free covariant derivation over $L^{-1}(M){\otimes}T(M)$ such that it is metric compatible ($\tilde{D}_{a}(g_{bc})=0$), furthermore $E(\tilde{D},g)_{ab}$ is the Einstein tensor of $\tilde{D}_{a}$ and $g_{bc}$, whereas $\mathcal{R}(\tilde{D},g)$ is the Ricci scalar of $\tilde{D}_{a}$ and $g_{bc}$.
 The obtained field equation is seen to be nothing but the coupled conformally invariant Einstein-Klein-Gordon equation for $g_{ab}$ and $\varphi$, along with some source term coming from a possible torsion contribution (which may be zeroed out by means of Remark~\ref{remtorsionfree}).
 Again, when further matter fields are present, they contribute to the right hand side in terms of an energy-momentum tensor.
-As the field equations Eq.(\ref{ekg}) are known to be conformally invariant in the usual sense, it is clear that our definition of conformal invariance in Section~\ref{sectionconfinv} is consistent with the conventional definition using metric rescaling group action.
+The field equations Eq.(\ref{ekg}) are known to be conformally invariant in the conventional sense of Weyl rescalings.

 \begin{Rem} Whenever the base manifold $M$ has a boundary $\partial{M}$ and the variation on the manifold boundary is allowed as in Remark~\ref{remarkelboundary}, the boundary field equations read as